Board of Trustees

 He has been Vice-President for UNICEF since 2002 and played a key role in developing Soccer Aid for UNICEF.

-Mark Williamson leads the Spotify Artist Services Team worldwide, currently based in California.
-He is responsible for building relationships with artists and their teams, managers, agents, lawyers and marketeers.
+Mark Williamson is an Advisor at Muru Music.
+Previously he lead the Spotify Artist Services Team worldwide, currently based in California.
+He was responsible for building relationships with artists and their teams, managers, agents, lawyers and marketeers.
 Mark is keen to use music technology to support Music for My Mind.

 Nicholas Craig is a Barrister, specialising in Commercial Litigation and International Arbitration.
 He provides legal advice to the organisation.